Monday, February 22, 2010

 A: Very beige.

-V: It’s like they’re trying not to outsing each other, so they don’t really sing much at all.
-Easily the least confident (or at least most shifty-eyed) performance of the night.
-My interest is momentarily peaked when it goes a bit gay at the microphone stands and they start making eyes at each other.
+There’s that green jacket again, on the back of the shiny-haired conductor!
+[Watches] It’s like they’re trying not to out-sing each other, so they don’t really sing much at all.
+Easily the most shifty-eyed performance of the night.
+My interest is momentarily peaked when they start making eyes at each other at the microphone stands.

 28 Israel

-B: These lyrics are quite meaningful in their own way, and could apply to a lot of places – Estonia for one had its Singing Revolution.
-But...
+B: These lyrics are quite meaningful in their own way, and could apply to a lot of places.
+Estonia for one had its Singing Revolution.

-A: ...it’s Israeli through and through, in the least appealing and most tedious way possible.
+A: But it’s Israeli through and through, in the least appealing and most tedious way possible.

 V: Unfailingly awful.
 At least the Swedes make choreography like that look natural.
-And what’s with the switch to English at the end?
+What’s with the switch to English at the end?

 29 Norway